 Now that the you know about the supported Arduinos, it is finally time to gets started with the Mbed Library using the Arduino IDE.
 For these examples, I will be using the Arduino Nano 33 BLE.

 Then, make sure you have the latest version of the nrf528x boards from the boards manager.
-Even if you have previously installed and configured the Nano 33 BLE, it is important to update to the latest version as it is the easiest way to get all the Mbed libraries into your IDE.
+Even if you have previously installed and configured the Nano 33 BLE, it is important to update to the latest version as this is the easiest way to get the Mbed API working with your IDE.
 If you have not already configured the Nano 33 BLE or BLE sense, then click here.

-Now that all that is out of the way, you should be able to include the Mbed library in your sketch and be able to compile it without any issues, as shown below.
+You should now be able to include the Mbed header file in your sketch and be able to compile it without any issues, as shown below.

 And that’s it!
 You have set up everything required to use an RTOS with your Arduino.
 In the next blog, I will be going over writing your first sketch and using a few basic Mbed functions along with a simple multithreaded program.
 Click here to go right to it.